 I grew up in Germany.
 In 1957 my parents escaped from what was then East Germany.
 It was easy in those days, before the Berlin Wall was built, but still, all they could take with them were five kids and a few suitcases.
 My Dad was engaged in some sort of political activity that is still mysterious to us kids.
 A local police officer had paid a strange visit on a Sunday morning, and my parents believe that visit was designed to tip them off that something was up.
 So my parents decided they had to leave East Germany.
-When we crossed the border, a few days later, we kids thought we were just visiting my grandmother, but I remember distinctly that my parents were extremely nervous.
-It seems that if a seven year old kid like myself could recognize that, then the guards were sure to recognize it also.
+When we crossed the border, a few days later, we kids thought we were just visiting my grandmother, but I remember distinctly that my parents were extremely and inexplicably nervous.
+It seems that if a seven year old kid like myself could recognize that, then the border guards were sure to recognize it also.
 But they let us go anyway.
 If they hadn't I would have probably ended up in Siberia which seems to be the Russian equivalent of Utah .
 But I like Utah!

-In Dundee fate struck and I met my sweet and beautiful wife of thirty-six years, Michelle, who grew up in the Bay Area in California.
+In Dundee fate struck and I met my sweet and beautiful wife of 44 years (so far), Michelle, who grew up in the Bay Area in California.
 She went to Tübingen in Germany for two years, to do her Ph.D. (in Genetics), while I stayed in Dundee, to do mine (in mathematics).
 In those days I traveled a lot, visiting Michelle every two or three months, and we had some interesting language related experiences.
 For example, Michelle's friends in Germany didn't know I was German and often commented on my "remarkable command of German".
 One fellow said my German was "quite good, with hardly any accent".
 Our experience was also unusual in that we got married while we were living in two different countries, and almost a year before we had our first joint place.
-The University Chaplain in Dundee remarked gravely that "that is not a good way to start a marriage!".
+The University Chaplain in Dundee remarked gravely that "that is not a good way to start a marriage, Peter!".

 After we both finished our graduate work we decided it was time for me to get to know Michelle's country.
 Otherwise I'd probably still be in Germany.
 The job (a postdoc at the University of Utah) brought us to Salt Lake City, and even though at the time we were planning to spend each year in a different country, we are still here!
-We have three beautiful and close to perfect children, Chris (33), Anna (30), and Scott (26).
-Chris got a Ph.D. in Mathematics from the University of Wisconsin (specializing in Logic, no less) and now works as the director of research for a software company.
-Anna is working on an M.S. in Library Science at Indiana University in Bloomington, and Scott is working towards a Ph.D. in Computer Science at the University of Wisconsin.
+We have three beautiful and perfect children, Chris (41), Anna (39), and Scott (33).
+Chris now works at Google in Madison, WI.
+Anna is a librarian at Indiana University in Bloomington, and Scott is an Assistant Professor in Computer Science at Amherst College.

-Before we came here we had only seen two pictures of Utah, one of the Bonneville Salt Flats, and one of State Street in Salt Lake City.
+Before Michelle and I came to Utah we had only seen two pictures of Utah, one of the Bonneville Salt Flats, and one of State Street in Salt Lake City.
 But on our first day here we were sitting at a bus stop at the foot of the Wasatch Mountains and I kept staring at them, unable to believe my luck!
 I enjoy the mountains, hiking in them, and just looking at them, consciously, every day!
 Few places in the world rival the Utah outdoors.
 Salt Lake City is a great place to live and the Math Department here is a pleasant place to work.
-I can recommend us for graduate study in mathematics!
+I can also recommend us for graduate study in mathematics!
 (If you are interested email me.)

 Go to Peter Alfeld's Home Page.